-Courts dividing assets during a divorce can take into account most pension rights.
-The settlement can be reached by offsetting, an attachment/earmarking order or a pension sharing order.
+We will show how courts divide assets during a divorce, which can take into account most pension rights.
+We also show how offsetting, an attachment/earmarking order or a pension sharing order are applied on divorce.

 - Divorce law for pensions differ between Scotland and the rest of the UK.

 - Offsetting gives the ex-spouse a share of an asset equivalent to the appropriate value of the agreed share of the member’s pension – usually this involves the ex-spouse receiving a larger share of the matrimonial home.

 - An attachment order (earmarking order in Scotland) is effectively deferred maintenance, giving the ex-spouse a portion of the member’s pension built up during their marriage.
 This approach brings various disadvantages though.

 - Pension sharing separates the ex-spouse’s pension entitlement from the member’s pension, providing a clean break.

 - Following the introduction and subsequent reduction of the lifetime allowance, transitional protections such as primary, enhanced, fixed and individual protections are available.
 These can have an impact on the decisions made during divorce.

 When considering pensions and divorce, it’s important to look at the legislative background to understand the changes that have taken place.

 This Act gave courts in England and Wales the power to take the value of individual and occupational pensions into account when settling the matrimonial estate, although this wasn’t compulsory.